JulsOSpel/twain-bot/README.md

 ## Moderation

-Server admins can manage bans on anonymous confessions through multiple means, but they are not permitted to see who made a confession.
+Server admins can manage bans on anonymous confessions through multiple means, but they are not permitted to see who made a confession through the bot.

 To ban an anonymous poster, admins provide the bot with the message link to the anonymous message using the `/ban-confession` command.